tadhgnolan/workout-generator/README.md

 Creating a strong social base (with participation) and linking that to the business site can help drive sales.
 Using more popular providers with a wider user base, such as Facebook, typically maximizes site views.

-I've created a placeholder Facebook business account at [Facebook](https://www.facebook.com/profile.php?id=61559076988919).
+I've created a placeholder Facebook business account on [Facebook](https://www.facebook.com/profile.php?id=61559076988919).

 ![screenshot](documentation/placeholder-facebook.png)